Probate Q&A Series

 When someone dies in North Carolina with assets to distribute, the personal representative (sometimes called the executor) collects assets, pays debts, and distributes what remains to the beneficiaries.
 The representative must prepare an inventory, appraisement, and account reflecting every estate transaction.
 Beneficiaries rely on these documents to ensure distributions match the will or the law.

 Once you review the account, you may spot errors or questionable entries.
 North Carolina procedure allows you to file exceptions—formal objections—within 30 days after the clerk issues notice of the account (N.C.
-Gen. Stat. §28A-18-8).
+Gen. Stat. §28A-21-4).
 These exceptions identify each disputed item (for example, an improper fee or a missing item of property), and they must explain why you believe the entry is incorrect.

 If the personal representative refuses to fix the mistakes, the court will hold a hearing.
 You can present evidence such as bank statements, receipts, or appraisals to show the error.
-The judge can modify the account, order a new accounting, or even remove the representative if serious misconduct occurs (N.C.
-Gen. Stat. §28A-18-5).
+The clerk can modify the account, order a new accounting, or remove the representative if grounds for removal exist under North Carolina law (N.C.
+Gen. Stat. §28A-21-4; N.C.
+Gen. Stat. §28A-9-1).

 Key Steps for Contesting Probate Distribution Errors